 As high school ceded to college, I left much of my old life behind, including church friends and my faith, but the Mary Jacket stayed with me.
-From wear, the tears had grown into fluttering gashes with loose threads hanging from the edges that I routinely had to cut off with scissors.
+From wear, the tears had grown into fluttering gashes with loose threads hanging from the edges that I routinely had to cut off.
 I’d repurposed some of the extra safety pins to hold the entire left side together, which otherwise flung open like a gaping mouth.

 If the jacket had arrived in Kansas looking like a holdover from the 80s hardcore scene, I had managed to turn it into a homemade Halloween costume assembled by a disinterested stepmother.
-It had long ago ceased to be a jacket in any functional sense, almost more of a rag to throw over my shoulders like a cape.
+It had long ago ceased to be a jacket in any functional sense, more of a rag to throw over my shoulders like a cape.
 So be it, it was my cape.

 When I packed up everything I owned for the move to Charlotte that would launch 10 Cities/10 Years, I stuffed the Mary Jacket in my boxes.
 Eventually, I gained enough sense to stop wearing the thing, but for sentimental purposes, the jacket remained with me for many moves.
 After a few years, realizing that sentiment wasn’t worth the extra money and effort it required to move every year, I unceremoniously discarded the jacket along with many other artifacts of a life I no longer lived.

 Before I tossed the jacket –there was no hope of donating it, the thing was mostly safety pins by that point – I removed the Mary patch.
 That I still have.